 It was no easy task as this was a particularily hard day.

 And when you have mental illness, as I do, hard days can sometimes drown you.
 You have to work hard to keep your head above water.
-You sit between the depths of the black waters and the fresh air above in a sort of equator in between that only you know.
+You sit between the depths of the black waters and the fresh air above in a sort of equator.
+An ‘in between’ that only you know.
 That only you live.
 A thick sort of air that isn’t in any way refreshing, but will at the very least keep you alive.
-Keep you breathing.

 And that day I floated on my back in my self made sea and breathed through my sloppy emotional mess of a day.